MGPoirot/web2mp3/README.md

+<center>Web2mp3 - Music Download CLI</center>

-Download audio from the internet with proper mp3 tagging.
+Command line interface to download audio from the internet:

+1. with proper mp3 tagging
+2. with proper ordering
+3. able to download large scale

+## How to use

 After `python main.py` the interface is as follows: